-The U.S. Congress has not adopted comprehensive climate change legislation but President Biden has already signed several executive orders regarding the combat of climate change in January 2021 and is expected to pursue legislative as well as other executive and regulatory initiatives in the future to limit GHG emissions.
+The U.S. Congress has not adopted comprehensive climate change legislation but President Biden has made combating climate change arising from GHG emissions a priority under his Administration and has issued, and may continue to issue, executive orders or other regulatory initiatives in pursuit of his regulatory agenda.
 At the federal level, the EPA has adopted rules that, among other things, establish construction and operating permit reviews for GHG emissions from certain large stationary sources, require the monitoring and annual reporting of GHG emissions from certain petroleum and natural gas system sources, and impose new standards reducing methane emissions from oil and gas operations through limitations on venting and flaring and the implementation of enhanced emission leak detection and repair requirements.